Tracking events

 Understanding Events

-An event is the object that creates a relationship between an action and the subscriber at a particular time.
+An event is the object that creates a relationship between an action and a customer profile at a particular time.

 Ways to track events